 - Agile, DevOps and ITIL are getting strong competition from Site Reliability Engineering (SRE): While Agile adoption (81%), DevOps adoption (75%) and ITIL adoption (25%) have grown since the 2019 benchmark report, SRE has risen from 10% adoption in 2019 to 15% in 2020.
 Additional philosophies such as Value Stream Management (19%) and Systems Thinking (13%) are also being leveraged.
 Many of these disciplines and/or frameworks co-exist within organizations.

 “T-shaped” Humans of DevOps professionals highlighted in the 2019 report must evolve into “E-shaped” professionals – an idea according to Sarah DaVanzo that “favors individuals with ‘breadth’ and ‘depth’ of knowledge as well as tangible and intangible skills that imply a big picture outlook and attention to detail from being a practitioner.
 ‘E-Shaped People’ have a combination of ‘4-E’s’: experience and expertise, exploration and execution.”

 - Based on the most recent data analysis from the 2020 Upskilling survey, the “E-Shaped” DevOps Human is made up of the following skills categories: Three horizontal skill categories comprising automation skills, functional knowledge skills and technical skills.

-- A second grouping of skills – process and framework skills – that is a vertical skillset which focuses on flow and understanding of different practices and methods such as Scrum, Agile development and Value Stream Mapping.
+- The second grouping of skills – process and framework skills – that is a vertical skillset that focuses on flow and understanding of different practices and methods such as Scrum, Agile development and Value Stream Mapping.

 - Another vertical skill category focuses on human skills such as collaboration and interpersonal skills.